endre90/mini_sp/mini_sp_examples/results/gripper/gripper_inc.md

-# gripper_inc_instances commands and results
+# gripper_inc commands and results

-In gripper_inc_instances, there are no variable groups and only the bare incremental algorithm is used.
+In gripper_inc, there are no variable groups and only the bare incremental algorithm is used.

 ### Results: